;

 Step 2: A PCBU must notify the regulator as soon as possible

-A PCBU must ensure the regulator is notified as soon as possible after it becomes aware of a notifiable event arising from the conduct of the business or undertaking.
+A PCBU must make sure the regulator is notified as soon as possible after it becomes aware of a notifiable event arising from the conduct of the business or undertaking.
 This notification must be done even if emergency services attend.
 Only one notification is required for each notifiable event.

 If there are multiple PCBUs, who is responsible for notifying?